InnerLoopLLC/OculusPlatformBP/README.md

 But that's pretty much it.
 No direct support is offered at this time, but I'll try my best to answer questions.
 Please refer to the [*Oculus Platform SDK*](https://developer.oculus.com/reference/platform/v19/) and [*Oculus Platform Solutions*](https://developer.oculus.com/documentation/unreal/ps-platform-intro/) pages for documentation and example usage.
 Please refer to the [*Unreal Engine 4*](https://github.com/EpicGames/UnrealEngine) GitHub for links and resources related to UE4.
+Usage examples are included in the *Examples* folder.

 *(Note: OculusVR plugin and OnlineSubsystemOculus plugin are required for OculusPlatformBP to function)*